-On August 23, 2004, the U. S. Department of Labor revised the regulations defining the “white collar” exemptions to the Fair Labor Standards Act.
+On August 23, 2004, the U. S. Department of Labor (“DOL”) revised the regulations defining the “white collar” exemptions to the Fair Labor Standards Act.
 “White collar exemptions” deal with executive, administrative and professional employees.
 The 2004 changes in the regulations were intended to simplify the definition of the exemption.

 Q: Has the basic structure of the tests to meet the exemptions changed?

 A: No. To prove a particular employee is exempt from the overtime requirements of the Act, an employer still must show that:

 the employee is paid on a salaried basis;

 Q: When is the employee paid on a salaried basis?